 Photo credit: SandRidge Energy

-The article Is a Sale in SandRidge's Future? originally appeared on Fool.com.
+The article Shell to Investors: "We're Not in Kansas Anymore" originally appeared on Fool.com.

-Fool contributor Matt DiLallo owns shares of SandRidge Energy and has the following options: short September 2013 $5 puts on SandRidge Energy.
-The Motley Fool has the following options: long January 2014 $30 calls on Chesapeake Energy.
+Fool contributor Matt DiLallo owns shares of SandRidge Energy.
+The Motley Fool has no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.